mikepcw/bootstrap/README.md

 Bootstrap Linux machines with NVIDIA CUDA driver and toolkit, Docker and nvidia-docker

-Currently supports Ubuntu 14.04 only, Ubuntu 16.04 support will come with CUDA 8.0
+Currently supports Ubuntu 14.04 and 16.04 only

 ### Running
 `bash ./bootstrap.sh`